Daniel Arzani: Senior

 At the age of 19, Arzani was called into Australia's preliminary squad for the 2018 FIFA World Cup on 7 May 2018.
 He made his international debut for Australia as an 84th-minute substitute for Mathew Leckie in a friendly match against the Czech Republic on 1 June 2018.
-He was named in Bert van Marwijk’s final 23-man squad for the 2018 World Cup the following day, becoming the youngest ever Australian player in a World Cup squad as well as the youngest player overall at the 2018 World Cup.
+He was named in Bert van Marwijk's final 23-man squad for the 2018 World Cup the following day, becoming the youngest ever Australian player in a World Cup squad as well as the youngest player overall at the 2018 World Cup.
 Arzani scored his first international goal for Australia one minute after being substituted on in the next friendly match for a 2–1 win against Hungary on 9 June 2018.
-He made his World Cup debut on 16 June 2018 as an 84th minute substitute against France.
-At the age of 19 years and 163 days he became the youngest player to ever make a World Cup appearance for Australia.
-Arzani was used as a substitute in all three World Cup matches against France, Denmark and Peru.
+He made his World Cup debut on 16 June 2018 as an 84th-minute substitute against France.
+At the age of 19 years and 163 days, he became the youngest player to ever make a World Cup appearance for Australia.
+Arzani was used as a substitute in the three World Cup matches against France, Denmark and Peru.

 In August 2021, Arzani was called into the Australia squad for the start of the third round of 2022 FIFA World Cup qualifiers.
+In May 2024, Arzani returned to the national team for their 2026 FIFA World Cup qualifiers.
+In October 2024, he was named in Tony Popovic's inaugural Australia squad for World Cup qualifiers against China and Japan.
+In March 2025, Arzani was named in Popovic's Australia squad for the World Cup qualifying round's penultimate set of matches against Indonesia and China.
+He was given the number 10 jersey for the March national team camp and made his national team debut of the Popovic era on 20 March 2025 against Indonesia.
+Arzani was subsequently named in the following squad for the round's final set of World Cup qualifying matches in June 2025.
+On 5 June 2025, Arzani came off the bench in the 80th minute of a crucial World Cup qualifier against Japan and helped initiate the move that led to the decisive goal by winning and requesting a quickly-taken throw-in, contributing to a 1–0 victory that was Australia's first win over Japan in 16 years and put them within reach of 2026 FIFA World Cup qualification heading into the final match of the round.
+In the following and final match of the AFC third round qualifiers on 10 June 2025, with Arzani in camp for the June window, Australia secured qualification for the 2026 FIFA World Cup and achieved their first direct qualification in 12 years.

+Following Australia's qualification for the 2026 FIFA World Cup, Arzani continued his involvement with the national team and was named in the Australia squad for the October 2025 World Cup preparation friendly matches against Canada at Saputo Stadium in Montreal, and the United States at Dick's Sporting Goods Park in the Denver metropolitan area.